‘The Young And The Restless’ Schedule Note, Spoilers: Dylan’s Case Causes Grave Concern, Hilary Asks Lily For Help, And Lauren Gets Assertive

 The Young and the Restless spoilers tease that there is plenty of drama on the way that viewers will not want to miss.
 Unfortunately, there is no new episode airing on Friday, so fans will have to hang tight until things kick back into gear again during the week of January 23.

-The last that everybody saw, Dylan was in a car with one of Fisk’s men and they were supposedly headed to the pier to finish his deal.
+The last that everybody saw, Dylan was in a car with one of Fisk’s men, and they were supposedly headed to the pier to finish his deal.
 However, Dylan realized that they were headed away from the water and that he was trapped.
-Sharon had been desperate to get a hold of her husband and she managed to make a phone call to him, leaving Paul, Christine, and Kevin worried that the call would lead to danger.
-In addition, Devon remembered what led up to his New Year’s Eve accident and Gloria’s schemes may have gone a bit too far.
+Sharon had been desperate to get a hold of her husband, and she managed to make a phone call to him, leaving Paul, Christine, and Kevin worried that the call would lead to danger.
+In addition, Devon remembered what led up to his New Year’s Eve accident, and Gloria’s schemes may have gone a bit too far.

 It is known that Steve Burton is leaving the role of Dylan this month, but so far, a final air date for the actor has not been revealed.
 It is also not known whether the character will be killed off or simply go missing, a scenario that would leave the door open for a recast or for Burton to possibly return at some point.
 Celeb Dirty Laundry suggests that Paul may soon head to Miami himself to search for his son, but viewers will have to tune in to see if he finds anything definitive.